 The other main oddball, that had a difficult time finding its way into the New Testament canon, was 2 Peter.
 In fact, more than any of book in the New Testament, 2 Peter has been under the fire the most, with respect to its place within the canon.
 The rise of “historical criticism” or “higher criticism” of the Bible in the 19th century revived interest in the controversy.

-The letter claims to have been written by the Apostle Paul, as someone who had personally witnessed the Transfiguration of Jesus (2 Peter 1:1, 16-18).
+The letter claims to have been written by the Apostle Peter, as someone who had personally witnessed the Transfiguration of Jesus (2 Peter 1:1, 16-18).
 For centuries, this claim has largely settled the matter.
 After all, if the early church got the story of Christ’s Resurrection right, why would we not also have the confidence that the early church got the books of the New Testament right?

 If you pick up a conservative evangelical translation of the Bible, you might notice that the sense of this being a “settled matter” is evident for many, if not most, believers.
 After all, the Christian tradition regarding the apostolic origin of 2 Peter has withstood the test of time for nearly 2,000 years.
 With that track record, there is good reason to trust the Christian tradition, so what compelling counter-reason could be presented to cause Christians to think otherwise?
 Those who challenge the tradition bear the burden of proof, do they not?